HydroReaper666/RCM-Loader/README.md

 **Can it brick my device/console?**

 This should not happen when using the "correct" payloads.
-But I am not responsible for possible problems.
+Make sure you download trusted payloads as I cannot be held responsible for bricks due to user error.

 **Can RCM Loader launch Linux?**